ryanatkn/svelte-snake-sports/README.md

 caveats:

 - it's not mobile friendly yet, should be soonish
-- some of the code is still very rough from the port
+- some of the code is still very rough from the port, I just tried to ship gameplay asap

 ## what